howtographql/howtographql/content/frontend/react-urql/1-getting-started.md

 Since this is a frontend track, you're not going to spend any time implementing the backend.
 Instead, you'll use the server from the [Node tutorial](https://www.howtographql.com/graphql-js/0-introduction).

-Once you created your React application, you'll pull in the required code for the backend.
+Once you've created your React application, you'll pull in the required code for the backend.

 > **Note**: The final project for this tutorial can be found on [GitHub](https://github.com/howtographql/react-urql).
 You can always use it as a reference whenever you get lost throughout the course of the following chapters.
 > Also note that each code block is annotated with a filename.
 These annotations directly link to the corresponding file on GitHub so you can clearly see where to put the code and what the end result will look like.